Thoregon/ThoregonWiki/wiki/identity.md

 - me
     - credentials : certificates/attests/claims/menberships received
         - own credentials for all private galaxies
-        -
+        - hierarchical for context/app
     - contacts    : all associated contacts, communities are memberships in claims
     - agents      : known service agents
     - devices     : connected devices to the SSI, see evolux.equipment
     - repositories: taped repositories the the SSI, each device can extend by tapping additional repos